Search

 Pickling Cucumber

 2014 All-America Selections Winner!
-60 days.
+50 days.
 Cucumis sativus.
 (F1) Pick a Bushel Cucumber.
-This semi bush plant produces high yields of 3 to 6" long green cucumbers.
+This semi bush plant produces high yields of 3 to 6" long light green cucumbers.
 These cucumbers can be picked when they are 3" long for gherkin size or left to grow into 6" long for use in salads.
 They are tasty with no bitterness.
-The semi bush vines grow only 24" long, so they are great for growing in patio containers as well as in small gardens.
+The semi bush vines grow only 24" long, so they are great for growing in patio containers as well as in small gardens. it yields 10 to 20 cucumbers per plant.
 An excellent choice for home gardens.
+It is perfect for Northern states as it sets cucumbers early.
 Heat Tolerant.
+A variety from the USA.
 Disease Resistant: Ccu, CGMMV, CMV.

 Germination: 85%